Chingu-cohorts/devgaido/README.md

 # [![devGaido version][devgaido-image]][devgaido-url]

-devGaido provides a guided learning experience through the Web Development ecosystem by providing those new to the craft with predefined pathas to aid in achieving web development skills.
+devGaido provides a guided learning experience through the Web Development ecosystem by providing those new to the craft with predefined paths to aid in achieving web development skills.
 For experienced developers it provides a a means of filling in skill gaps around specific technologies, libraries, and languages.